 Especially if the hashtag you got top posts for is not so competitive.
-That means you'll hang around there in their for a while.
-That's one great way people will find you and you’ll get more followers.
+That means you’ll hang around there for a while.
+That’s one great way people will find you and you’ll get more followers.

 For example, say my account is about a day in the life of Mei.
 In the morning I post about my breakfast and in the afternoon I post about my new running shoes.
 After dinner I post about this hockey game I liked watching.
 Along the way I researched the hashtags for breakfast and used all the right cereal hashtags.
 Same for lunch and dinner.

 What’s Instagram going to think about my account?